 Now use the following command to install Cacti:

-During the installation process you will be prompted to configure Cacti with few options to select from available options.
-First of all Choose the web server that you wish to use for configure with Cacti like we are using Apache and then press ‘OK’ key to continue:
+During the installation process, you will be prompted to configure Cacti with few options to select from available options.
+First of all, Choose the web server that you wish to use for configuring with Cacti like we are using Apache and then press the ‘OK’ key to continue: